-Looking for the most delicious oven-baked French toast?
-This butternut squash challah French toast casserole is insanely yummy–plus it’s healthy baked French toast!
+Looking for delicious baked French toast?
+This challah French toast casserole is insanely yummy and provides 10 grams of protein per serving.

 Butternut squash in French toast?
 Yes, please!
 This healthier oven-baked French toast is made with challah, an egg bread that is wonderfully moist and chewy.

 Read on to find out how to make this challah French toast casserole for your own friends and family.
 It’s an overnight French toast, meaning you’ll let it sit in the fridge overnight and then pop it into the oven once it’s ready to be baked!

 You’ll need a few ingredients to make this challah French toast casserole:

 Challah bread: This is the main ingredient of this baked French toast.
 Challah is an egg bread and is absolutely delicious.
 If you follow a gluten-free diet, you can substitute in gluten-free challah.

 Eggs and egg whites: These help bind all the ingredients together and add protein to the breakfast.

 Pureed butternut squash: I love baking with butternut squash, as it adds so many vitamins and minerals––as well as fiber.

 Milk: When you let the casserole sit overnight, the challah will sop up the milk.
 If you follow a dairy-free diet, you can sub the milk for unsweetened almond milk.